TIGER-AI-Lab/StructLM/README.md

 ## Evaluate StructLM-7B

 > 💡 Unfortunately, we have seen that the original StructLM-7B checkpoint is currently broken.
-Please instead use the Mistral-7B model which is **stronger**
+Please use the [StructLM-7B-Mistral](https://huggingface.co/TIGER-Lab/StructLM-7B-Mistral) model instead.

 ### Install Requirements